pranabsarma18/mlzoomcamp-capstone1/README.md

 Exploring options for integration into agricultural systems.

-<center><h2 align="center">3.
-How the solution will be used</h2></center>
-Given url of user's image, application returns dictionary with class probabilities.
-Online shop bot chooses the most confident predictions to suggest for user the name of the tomato cultivar needed.
-User makes an order to purchase seeds of this tomato cultivar.

-<center><h2 align="center">4.
-Description of the repository</h2></center>
+## Description of the repository

+1) `split_data.py` - used to split the dataset into train, validation and test set.
-1) `notebook.ipynb` - notebook that covers:
+2) `notebook.ipynb` - notebook that covers:

   * Data loading, preparation and exploration,
   * Building dataloaders,
   * Building transfer-learning model for image classification with keras,
   * Setting parameters for model,
   * Model training,
-  * Monitoring results of the model,
+  * Monitoring results of the model
-  * Converting tensorflow model to TFLite format.

-2) `train.py` - python script to train the model, convert to tflite format and save it.

-3) `test.py` - python script to test application.

-4) `lambda-function.py` -  python script with function to run application from within the AWS Labmda console.
+3) `lambda-function.py` -  python script with function to run application from within the AWS Labmda console.

-5) `Dockerfile` - specifies the commands that builds docker image with application.
+4) `Dockerfile` - specifies the commands that builds docker image with application.

-6) `model.tflite` - tf.keras model converted into TFLite format.
+5) `maize-model.tflite` - tf.keras model converted into TFLite format.

-7) `tomatoes.zip` - archived dataset.

-8) `readme.md`.
+6) `test.py` - python script to test application.

-<center><h2 align="center">5.
-How to run the project</h2></center>
+## How to run the project

-This project supposed to be deployed on AWS Lambda, but this did not happen :(

-The validity of the project can be checked in the following way:
 * copy (clone) this repository to your local PC to some directory,
 * change path to that directory with command line:
 ```